l11vdo/percuss/README.md

 My main reason for writing this app has been to consolidate my React Native skills by implementing and publishing a fairly challenging mobile app.

+As a musician myself, I had played around with metronomes and other music focused apps, but hadn't found anything like this.

+My requirement was to be able easily generate a simple percussion backing track with the tempo amd vibe I wanted.

 ### WHAT DOES IT DO?

 Percuss is fundamentally a straightforward metronome app (for non-musicians it basically marks time).